FranciscoGBianco/drone-reserve/README.md

 - [ ] **10 — Report.** Technical PDF: methods, validation, results,
       with the poster as the baseline comparison. **[X]**

-## New analyses worth adding (kept short, only the ones that pay off)

-These came out of reading the poster carefully.
-Each is in the TODO above;
-the brief justification lives here so the rationale is visible.

-- **Stratify CHM error by continuous canopy density**, not just the binary Alta/Baja split.
-With ~hundreds of detected trees from step 06, we can plot CHM RMSE as a function of local canopy cover (%) and find where photogrammetry stops being trustworthy.
-This is the natural extension of the poster's headline finding.
-- **Per-habitat error tables** once segmentation is in place — far more useful for a conservation reader than two-zone splits.
-- **A publishable single-product DTM**, not just the recommendation to "use dGNSS in dense forest."
-Step 02 reframed this: a tuned SMRF filter already recovers most of the accuracy the poster attributed to dGNSS, so the contribution is (a) SMRF as a low-cost production DTM, and (b) an optional dGNSS-bias-correction that squeezes out the residual ~0.2 m — honestly validated by leave-one-out, not by passing through control points.

 ## Limitations

 - **Multispectral / NDVI / NIR-derived indices** — single-campaign RGB